asyncpg: SSL Certificate Verify Failed

 - Did you install asyncpg with pip?
 Yes:

 I was getting the same issue as #119 .
-I enabled the ssl=True in the await asyncpg.create_pool(self.dsn, ssl=True)
+I enabled the ssl=True in the await asyncpg.create_pool(self.dsn, ssl=True) - and the same occurs with connect.

-So then I used the SSL keyword param, and got ssl.SSLError: [SSL: CERTIFICATE_VERIFY_FAILED] certificate verify failed (_ssl.c:777)
+So then I used the SSL keyword param, and got ssl.SSLError: [SSL: CERTIFICATE_VERIFY_FAILED] certificate verify failed (_ssl.c:777).

 About this issue